 Nylon

-You can find nylon or other synthetic fiber materials out there such as polyamide.
-Surprisingly, nylon provides a moderate amount of cut resistant.
-It has a cut resistance rating of 3, so it should be good for applications that don’t require a higher protection such as electronic operations, handling, assembly and many more.
+You can find nylon or other synthetic fibre materials out there such as polyamide.
+Surprisingly, nylon provides a moderate amount of cut resistance.
+It has a cut resistance rating of 3, so it should be good for applications that don’t require higher protection such as electronic operations, handling, assembly and many more.
 It can protect your hands from abrasion as well.
 Its high level of moisture absorbency also makes this an ideal choice to wear in the summer season.
 It is also a great choice for those industries that require optimum hand dexterity and sensitivity.
 However, it isn’t the best when it comes to puncture resistance and protection against more severe cuts.

-How to Clean Cut Resistant Gloves?
+How to Clean Cut-Resistant Gloves?

-Another kind cut resistant gloves-Spun Yarn PE
+Another kind of cut-resistant glove material–spun Yarn PE

 The development of spun yarn gloves changed the filament gloves table.
 The surface is not smooth enough, and it has the protective properties of the filament because this has been recognized and has been successfully introduced to the market.